-Each student is required to take the Comprehensive Practice Counselor Exam (CPCE).
-A student is required to take this comprehensive exam in order to successfully complete the requirements for the Master of Arts in Counseling program.
+Each student is required to take the Comprehensive Practice Counselor Exam (CPCE) in order to successfully complete the requirements for the Master of Arts in Counseling program.
 This test serves as an excellent practice test for the National Counselor Exam.
 Students receive subject area scores as well as a composite score, indicating which subject areas require additional study.